udayvir-singh/tangerine.nvim/README.md

 ```

 ## LOC Helpers
-Helpers to generate detailed summary about lines of code in source files
+Helpers to generate detailed summary about lines of code in source files:

 ```bash
 $ make loc-{language}